Frequently Asked Questions

-Students officially start the 3-year Early College program during the first semester of their Junior Year.
+Students officially start the three-year Early College program during the first semester of their junior year.
 Students cannot join the program after count day, as they must be coded as Early College at the high school.

 Where will classes be held?

 Classes will be held at the various high schools and career centers, online, and on LSSU’s campus.